Services

 As technologies evolve, mobile app development practices gradually transform and new development technologies emerge, making the development process more efficient and ensuring that the mobile apps align with the rising expectations of consumers.

-About 65% of international enterprises across industries have implemented mobile backend as a service (BaaS) platforms to support mobile app development.
-Fueled by the surge in mobile application usage and the rising demand for mobile integration, the mobile BaaS market is expected to expand at a CAGR of 45.7% from 2025 to 2033 | |
+| About 65% of international enterprises across industries have implemented mobile backend as a service (BaaS) platforms to support mobile app development.
+Fueled by the surge in mobile application usage and the rising demand for mobile integration, the mobile BaaS market is expected to expand at a CAGR of 45.7% from 2025 to 2033. | |

-The majority of mobile apps are developed using native technologies.
-On Apple’s App Store, 79% of apps are written in Swift, while on Google Play, 77% are built with Kotlin and 20% use Jetpack Compose | |
+| The majority of mobile apps are developed using native technologies.
+On Apple’s App Store, 82% of apps are written in Swift, while on Google Play, 79% are built with Kotlin and 26% use Flutter. | |

-Over 60% of professional Android developers use Kotlin to build apps | |
+| Over 60% of professional Android developers use Kotlin to build apps. | |

-Businesses often opt for progressive web applications (PWA) to create mobile applications that load fast and provide offline capabilities, helping them expand their reach and increase customer engagement.
+| Businesses often opt for progressive web applications (PWA) to create mobile applications that load fast and provide offline capabilities, helping them expand their reach and increase customer engagement.
 For example, Starbucks’ PWA brought a twofold increase in daily active users and higher order completion rates compared to the native app.
-Such positive business outcomes drive the growth of the global PWA market, which is expected to expand from $5.23 billion in 2025 to over $21 billion by 2033 at a CAGR of 18.98% | |
+Such positive business outcomes drive the growth of the global PWA market, which is expected to expand from $5.23 billion in 2025 to over $21 billion by 2033 at a CAGR of 18.98%. | |

-79% of developers think that AI and ML will significantly affect how mobile apps will be developed in the next 5 years |
+| 79% of developers think that AI and ML will significantly affect how mobile apps will be developed in the next 5 years, assisting specialists with real-time bug fixing and automation of code generation. |

 With consumer preferences and habits permanently changing, companies can face challenges in driving sustained growth of their mobile applications.
 Focusing on critical mobile app aspects, such as performance, security, user experience, and app store optimization (ASO), can help companies increase the visibility of their mobile apps and foster long-term user engagement.

-73% of mobile users frequently or occasionally stopped using an app because of frustrating visual or navigation issues, such as non-functional buttons or layout problems | |
+| 73% of mobile users frequently or occasionally stopped using an app because of frustrating visual or navigation issues, such as non-functional buttons or layout problems. | |

-With consumers having become more willing to pay for premium features in mobile apps, it is projected that they will spend more on apps (at a CAGR of 11.1%) than on games (at a CAGR of 4.2%) by 2030 | |
+| With consumers having become more willing to pay for premium features in mobile apps, it is projected that they will spend more on apps (at a CAGR of 11.1%) than on games (at a CAGR of 4.2%) by 2030. | |

-Having tried best-in-class digital experiences, consumers now expect companies to create seamless journeys by integrating technologies, such as bots or virtual assistants (55%), augmented or virtual reality (55%), and AI applications (59%) | |
+| Having tried best-in-class app experiences, consumers now expect companies to create seamless journeys by integrating technologies, such as bots or virtual assistants (55%), augmented or virtual reality (55%), and AI applications (59%). | |

-Voice assistant applications are gaining traction, accounting for a market share of around $6 billion and expected to grow at a CAGR of 30.8% from 2025 to 2034 | |
+| Voice assistant applications are gaining traction, accounting for a market share of around $6 billion and expected to grow at a CAGR of 30.8% from 2025 to 2034. | |

-The number of monthly active users of augmented reality (AR) experiences on mobile devices is expected to rise to 1.19 billion by 2028 | |
+| The number of monthly active users of augmented reality (AR) experiences on mobile devices is expected to rise to 1.19 billion by 2028. | |

-Companies should be prepared for a potential 25% decline in mobile app usage due to AI assistants that are likely to replace apps across different functions.
-In addition, there’s a chance that different brands and companies will consolidate their mobile apps to expand their user base and cover the app development and maintenance costs |
+| Companies should be prepared for a potential 25% decline in mobile app usage due to AI assistants that are likely to replace apps across different functions.
+In addition, there’s a chance that different brands and companies will consolidate their mobile apps to expand their user base and cover the app development and maintenance costs. |

-With intense competition in the mobile app market, fast-paced technology shifts, and evolving consumer expectations, companies can find it challenging to ensure the success of their mobile app initiatives.
-Collaborating with a reliable software development provider provides them with expertise needed to navigate the market intricacies and mobile app development complexities.
+With intense competition in the mobile app market, fast-paced technology shifts, changing user behavior, and evolving consumer expectations, companies can find it challenging to ensure the success of their mobile app initiatives.
+Collaborating with a reliable software development company provides them with expertise needed to navigate the market intricacies and mobile app development complexities.
 Itransition, a tech company with 15+ years of experience in mobile app development, helps companies implement robust, competitive mobile applications that drive user engagement, deliver long-term value to users, and support business growth.

 Insights